Kryvonis/Kryvonis/README.md

 Hi!
 ======================================================================================================================================

 I've been learning to code more than 10 years.
 I started as Python Back End Engineer, working in RND Department with AI and Machine Learning, worked with spatial data.
-Now passion as Full Stack Developer
+Now I'm passion with Full Stack Development and System Design

 * ✉️  You can contact me at [kryvonis.artem@gmail.com](mailto:kryvonis.artem@gmail.com)
 * 🤝  I'm open to collaborating on Project based on Python, Go, JS/TS